hanwenzhang01/ait-final-project/README.md

 ## Overview

 A virtual media stand.
 Users can store lists of books, movies, and albums they enjoy.
-Users can see the entire media stand on the home page, or see individual lists of books, movies, or albums.
+Users can see the entire media stand on the home page.
+Users can add a book, movie, or album to their shelf.
+Users can also delete their entire shelf.

 ## Data Model